fncbook/fnc/chapter8/structure.md

   enumerator: 8.1.%s
 ---
 (section-krylov-structure)=

 # Sparsity and structure

 ```{index} ! sparse matrix
 ```

 Very large matrices cannot be stored all within primary memory of a computer unless they are **sparse**.
-A sparse matrix has *structural zeros*, meaning entries that are known to be exactly zero.} For instance, the adjacency matrix of a graph has zeros where there are no links in the graph.
+A sparse matrix has *structural zeros*, meaning entries that are known to be exactly zero.
+For instance, the adjacency matrix of a graph has zeros where there are no links in the graph.
 To store and operate with a sparse matrix efficiently, it is not represented as an array of all of its values.
 There is a variety of sparse formats available; for the most part, you can imagine that the matrix is stored as triples $(i,j,A_{ij})$ for all the nonzero $(i,j)$ locations.

 ## Computing with sparse matrices